elioamicarelli/about-insiders-analytics/index.md

 Unfortunately, these documents stay silent until the data they contain are systematically extracted, analyzed and presented to the general public.

 **[Insiders Analytics](https://twitter.com/insidersanalyt1) is a bot which does exactly that!
-It mines insiders reports, produces analyses based on the data extracted, and delivers the analytics directly to your Twitter feed**. :robot: :robot: :robot:
+It mines insiders reports, produces analyses based on the data extracted, and delivers daily analytics directly to your Twitter feed**. :robot: :robot: :robot:

 # **Analyses Details**